Updated April 7, 2024

 11. *Prevent blisters

 If prone to blisters, or when the symptoms of a developing blister first appear, cover the susceptible areas with duct tape.
-Clean the area, and dry it thoroughly to give the adhesive the best chance to stick.
+Clean the area and dry it thoroughly to give the adhesive the best chance to stick.
 Apply the tape as smoothly as possible.
 Finish by rolling on socks to avoid moving the tape out of place.

 *Placing duct tape on bare skin can cut off oxygen to the skin’s pores.
 It also prevents sweat from being able to leave the body.
 This can result in the build up of toxins.
 The glue on duct tape can irritate the skin.
 Therefore, try to avoid applying duct tape directly on bare skin.
 Do so only if the consequences of not doing so could be more harmful.
 Carry plasters, a small roll of surgical tape and blister prevention tape in a small first-aid kit.
-It’s a healthier alternative.
+They’re healthier alternatives.

-12. Tame dangling straps
+13. Tame dangling straps

 Roll up excess webbing dangling from a backpack and secure the roll with duct tape.
 When you’re in a position to craft a better solution, pick up the web dominator, an amazing plastic clip that secures webbing with an elastic cord.
+See Effectively tame dangling straps with Web Dominator.

 web-dominator-for-backpack-straps

-13. Repair a cracked water bottle
+14. Repair a cracked water bottle

 A leaking water bottle can be bad news when remaining hydrated is critical.
 A discarded water bottle is tough on the environment.
 Duct tape can prolong its life.
 The tape usually doesn’t adhere to wet surfaces, so empty the container and thoroughly dry the surface before attaching a patch.
 For extra reinforcement, completely wrap the water bottle in tape around the area of the leak.

-14. Construct cordage
+15. Construct cordage

 Attach an end of one of several lengths of tape to a fixed object.
 Twist to create a sturdy duct-tape rope.

-15. Make glasses serviceable
+16. Make eyeglasses serviceable

 A broken pair of glasses can be taped until a proper repair is possible.
 For active adventures requiring a retainer strap, make one with duct-tape cordage.

-16. Make a dry bag
+17. Make a dry bag

 Before I discovered the usefulness and sustainability of dry bags and reusable silicone bags, I made a swimsuit bag by reinforcing a zip-top bag with duct tape.
 It did the trick.
 After a morning swim in Singapore, I arrived home in Canada 18 hours later with my swimsuit, still damp, safely stowed in its DIY dry bag.